SimplyStaking/oasis_api_server/docs/INSTALL_AND_RUN.md

 ```

 The API can be configured in either of two ways, by [using the setup script](#using-the-setup-script), or [manually](#manually).

-## Installing the Node Exporter

-Please follow the [installation guide](INSTALL_NODE_EXPORTER.md) to install Node Exporter that will be running along side your node.

 ### Using the Setup Script